General Insurance

 Define Your Goals

-This is the critical step.
-For your insurance company to survive, it will have to have a strong employee workforce.
-You’ll need to have a robust training program, provide benefits, and have benefits packages that reflect the employee’s compensation.
+For your insurance company to survive, it needs a capable employee workforce.
+You’ll need a solid training program and benefits packages that reflect fair compensation.
 Insurance companies are also subject to workforce compliance requirements enforced by the U.S. Department of Labor (DOL), particularly around employee benefits and ERISA compliance for any group health plans you offer as an employer.

 Frequently Asked Questions